Flexibility Without Compromise: Redesigning ProdPad's Core Roadmap Experience

 Collate the above into a presentation-ready format

-As a roadmapping solution, we already provided tools for goal tracking and planning, so we aimed our discovery efforts at understanding the needs around feature auditing, data ingestion, and flexible presentation capabilities.
+As a roadmapping solution, we already provided tools for planning and goal tracking, so we aimed our discovery efforts at understanding the needs around feature auditing and presentation capabilities.

 Our discovery process included: